alokg-812/IIT-Madras/MAD2/Week6/README.md

 }
 ```

-✔️ This makes your app **remember the theme** even after the user closes and reopens the browser.
+✔️ This makes our app **remember the theme** even after the user closes and reopens the browser.

 ---